pratibha-kadam/README/README.md

  ✔ I have worked with Whole genome sequencing data

- ✔ I have deal with Nanpore sequencer
+ ✔ Dealt with Nanpore sequencer

- I🕵️‍♀️ I'm currently working with RNA sequencing data of Homo Sapiens and WGS data of mycobacterium tuberculosis.
+ 🕵️‍♀️ Currently working with RNA sequencing data of Homo Sapiens and WGS data of mycobacterium tuberculosis.

- 👾 I'm currently learning data data visualization using R
+ 👾 Currently learning data visualization using R

- 👩‍🏫 I'm a freelance trainer for NGS, Proteomics, RNA seq, Python and R
+ 👩‍🏫 Freelance trainer for NGS, Proteomics, RNA seq, Python and R

   📩 Pop a question about analysis of ### Next generation sequencing, Whole genome Sequencing, RNA sequencing, Python, R